puglord88/MO_Lead_Map/README.md

      return jsonify(data)
 Objectives and Findings

-Find counties with high risk of Blood Lead Levels (BLL) in kids under 6 years5 micrograms minimum risk level for poisoning
+1.Find counties with high risk of Blood Lead Levels (BLL) in kids under 6 years5 micrograms minimum risk level for poisoning

-Compare Missouri BLL to top 10 BLL states in US (2012-2017)
+2.Compare Missouri BLL to top 10 BLL states in US (2012-2017)